kazurayam/VisualInspection_with_PageObjectModel_in_KatalonStudio/README.md

 ![Flaskr VisualInspectionTwins](docs/images/Sample4_Flaskr/Flaskr_VisualInspectionTwins.png)

-### How to run the test

-Just open the "Test Cases/Flaskr/VisualInspectionTwins" and run it.
-As default Chrome Headless browser git will be used, but you can choose any browser.
-You can choose any Execution Profile.
-The test won’t be affected by the profile you chose.

-The test case will take approximately 30 seconds to finish.

-The test case will write the report in the `<projectDir>/store/Flaskr_VisualInspectionTwins-index.html` file.

-## Description

 ### What is the Flaskr app?

 Flaskr is coded in Python language on top of the "Flask" web application framework.
 I learned the Flaskr web app at the [Flask Tutorial](https://flask.palletsprojects.com/en/2.0.x/tutorial/) authored and published by the Pallets project.